KaramMawas/Machine-Learning-By-Andrew-NG/README.md

 # Machine-Learning-By-Andrew-NG
-Machine Learning by Stanford University Taught by Andrew NG. https://www.coursera.org/learn/machine-learning
+[Machine Learning](https://www.coursera.org/learn/machine-learning) by Stanford University Taught by Andrew NG.

+The Code done by using Octave.

+You may use either MATLAB or Octave (>= 3.8.0).

 The solutions of the execrcies of the Course.